-Apart from these aspects, what really piqued my interest was the issue of the wage levels of the Mfengu Beach Labour, as he calls the cargo loaders and unloaders.
-Their remuneration perfectly reflects what Economics 101 identifies as a fundamental factor in economics viz supply and demand.
+Also of considerable interest is his discussion of the issue of the wage levels of the Mfengu Beach Labour, as he calls the cargo loaders and unloaders.
+Their remuneration perfectly reflects what Economics 101 identifies as a fundamental factor in economics; supply and demand.

 Main picture: Mfengu unloading cargo from surfboats

-Port Elizabeth’s economy has fortuitously been able to capitalise over its first 150 years upon the twin booms of firstly wool exports and later upon motor vehicle assembly.
-Each in its wake set in motion a train of events which impacted upon the nascent city not only economically but also socially.
-Initially the economy of the hamlet was based upon mercantilism in which most items, apart from the simplest, were imported.
+Port Elizabeth’s economy was able to capitalise during its first 150 years on the two booms firstly of wool exports and later motor vehicle assembly.
+Each set in motion a train of events which impacted upon the city not only economically but also socially.
+Initially the economy of the hamlet was based on mercantilism in which most items, apart from the simplest, were imported.

-Wool exports were about to change that.
-It is a more than a generalisation to claim that the Dutch farmers never envisaged the export of wool.
+Wool exports changed all that.
+It is more than a generalisation to claim that the Dutch farmers never envisaged the export of wool.
 That was left to a German immigrant by the name of Adolph Mosenthal.
-By not only importing better breeds of sheep but also by arranging for the export of wool, he set in motion a train of events which would set Port Elizabeth upon the path to their first economic boom.
+By not only importing better breeds of sheep but also by arranging for the export of wool, he set in motion a chain of events which would set Port Elizabeth upon the path to its first economic boom.

-In a large measure, for this singular achievement Mosenthal has not been accorded the recognition that he deserves.
+For this singular achievement the Mosenthals has not been accorded the recognition that they richly deserves.
 Even the name – once celebrated in Port Elizabeth – has been lost in the mists of time.

-This rise to economic prominence which was never a foregone conclusion.
+This rise to economic prominence was never a foregone conclusion.
 It was solely attributable to one commodity: wool exports.
 From a derisory 98,000 kilograms in 1835, Cape wool exports rose to an unimaginable 16.9 million kilograms in 1870.
-As a percentage of Cape colonial produce exports in 1868, 82% was a consequence of wool.
+Of rotal Cape colonial produce exports in 1868, 82% was of wool.

 Boundaries and precedents

-In two aspects this trade, its rapid expansion and lack of harbour facilities were both pushing traditional boundaries by discarding historical precedents.
+In two respects this trade, due to its rapid expansion and lack of harbour facilities, pushed traditional boundaries by discarding historical precedents.

-Firstly, let us consider the magnitude of the volume, which had to be exported.
-According to Inggs, the million kilogram mark was surpassed in 1847, the five million in 1856 and ten million in 1863.
+Firstly, let us consider the magnitude of the volume of wool exported.
+According to Inggs, the million-kilogram mark was surpassed in 1847, the five-million mark in 1856 and ten million kilograms were exported in 1863.

-Port Elizabeth was defying the odds but this massive expansion only occurred because it was the natural place to export for the Cape’s premier wool producing districts.
+Port Elizabeth was defying the odds but this massive expansion only occurred because it was the natural place to export the produce of the Cape’s premier wool-producing districts.
 Needless to say but conspicuously absent, despite this advantage, was a harbour.
 The method elected to load and unload 130 kilogram bales of wool was the same as that of any other cargo, using surfboats from a notorious beach.
 Imagine how difficult it was to manhandle these unwieldy loads on a minute unstable craft out to sea.